4 Best Ways to Take Travel Money Overseas

 What are the fees?

-- Exchange rate margins when you load your card
+- Exchange rate margins for your initial load

 - Exchange rate margins when you close the card